-TWC requests certain information from an employer filing a Trade petition and makes an eligibility determination based on the responses
+TWC requests certain information from an employer filing a Trade petition and makes an eligibility determination based on the responses.

-TWC staff enters the employer’s responses into TWIST Workforce Solutions Office staff can determine whether a dislocated worker is Trade-certified in TWIST, at the Customer Information>Program Detail>TAA>Eligibility tab—if the status is “yes” for all criteria for a dislocated worker to be Trade-certified and eligible to receive Trade benefits, the dislocated worker is Trade-certified.
+TWC staff enters the employer’s responses into TWIST.
+Workforce Solutions Office staff can determine whether a dislocated worker is Trade-certified in TWIST, at the Customer Information>Program Detail>TAA>Eligibility tab.
+If the status is “yes” for all criteria for a dislocated worker to be Trade-certified and eligible to receive Trade benefits, the dislocated worker is Trade-certified.

 If the dislocated worker disagrees with the eligibility determination, the worker may file an appeal.